sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 </figure>

-1) Gather the following parts:

-See: 4 ESCs

-See: Heat Shrinks (recommend 13mm width)

-See: 12 pieces of wire (recommend 4 red, 4 yellow, and 4 blue - each 3in. length)

-2) For each ESC:
+### Cut ESC wires to length

+1. Cut four pieces of the blue wire, 3 inch lengths

+1. Cut four pieces of the yellow wire, 3 inch lengths

+1. Cut four pieces of the red wire, 3 inch lengths

+### Tin the ESC wires

+1. Strip about 5mm from both ends of the each wire that you just cut (12 wires in total)

+1. Tin both ends of the wires

+### Prepare the ESC:

-1. Use your fingers (or small wire cutters) to *very carefully* remove excess material from each ESC pad.
+Use your fingers (or small wire cutters) to *very carefully* remove excess material from each ESC pad.

 <figure class="flow-subfigures">
     <figcaption>Clean ESC Pads</figcaption>